wischmcj/wischmcj/README.md

 <p>
 <img src="./imgs/archiveteam_small.png" alt="at_observation_process" width="400"/>
 </p>
 Infrastructure-as-code that deploys a modern observability stack and an arbitrary number of containerized applications across several remote machines.
-Docker is used for containerization and the observation stack consists of a Prometheus, Grafana, and a custom NodeJS metrics server.
+Modular monitoring stack consists of n Observer nodes running Prometheus for node management/aggregation, pre-build Graphana dashboards for visualization and a custom a node.js metrics server for exporting both observer and worker telemetry.
 Utilized primarily for the community archive project [ArchiveTeam](https://wiki.archiveteam.org/)

 - Creates and configures observer and worker nodes on digital ocean droplets using OpenTofu, Ansible
 - Configurable, enabling a dynamic number of: workers (e.g. droplets) within the cluster and containers within each worker